mozilla/code-review/docs/analysis_format.md

-# The default analysis format supported
+# The default analysis format

 Each analysis **must** build a JSON Taskcluster artifact publicly available, containing all the issues detected on the patch.